How the US uses surveillance and scandals to spread its global control (AlterNet, USA)

 6

-How the US uses surveillance and scandals to spread its global control (AlterNet, USA)For more than six months, Edward Snowden’s revelations related to the activities of the National Security Agency (NSA) have filled pages such as the Washington Post, New York Times, Guardian, the German magazine Spiegel, and the Brazilian newspaper Globo.
-However, no one has yet indicated a combination of factors that made the expanding NSA monitoring programs around the world look like throwing the ball into the basket in basketball.
-The answer to this question is surprisingly simple.
-For the imperial power, losing economic control over the planet and moving to more severe times, the recent technological breakthrough of the NSA looks like a very profitable and cheap buy when it comes to the projection of power and keeping subordinate allies.
-Actually, it resembles the most profitable deal of the century.
-Even when NSA surveillance programs were associated with attendant disasters, they appeared with such a cheaper price tag that no Washington elite could refuse them.
+How the US uses surveillance and scandals to spread its global control (AlterNet, USA)For more than six months now, Edward Snowden’s revelations about the National Security Agency (NSA) have filled the pages of the Washington Post, the New York Times, the Guardian, Germany’s Der Spiegel, and Brazil’s Globo.
+Yet no one has yet pinpointed the combination of factors that have made the NSA’s expanding global surveillance programs look like a basketball dunk.
+The answer is surprisingly simple.
+For an imperial power losing economic control of the planet and heading for tougher times, the NSA’s recent technological advances look like a bargain when it comes to projecting power and keeping its subordinate allies in line.
+In fact, it looks like the bargain of the century.
+Even when the NSA’s surveillance programs were associated with disaster, they came with such a reduced price tag that the Washington elite simply couldn’t resist them.

 For a whole century, from the pacification of the Philippines in 1898 to the ongoing trade negotiations with the European Union, surveillance, and the scandals and obscene information that was closely associated with it, were key weapon in Washington's quest for global domination.
 Not surprisingly, in the bipartisan version of the executive in the aftermath of the 11 September 2001 terrorist attack, George W. Bush and Barack Obama led the process of gradually and covertly turning the NSA into a digital panopticum, designed to monitor the communications of every American, as well as foreign leaders around the world.